agile-learning-institute/challenge_sql_mau/README.md

   - city: User's city
   - state: User's state
   - zip: User's zip code
+  - login_propensity: Probability (0-1) of user logging in on any given day
+  - ip_address: Default IP address for the user
+  - user_agent: Default user agent string for the user

 ### logins.csv
 You can generate logins using the ``pipenv run generate-logins`` command